 - Customers report that the use of 3M™ Glass Bubbles in wet pipe insulation coatings result in an insulated flowline that’s half the weight of pipe-in-pipe construction

 - Reduction in overall pipe diameter results in more pipe on reels used for reel-lay pipe installation operations

 - Provides excellent water and oil resistance for use in underwater applications

-- Very good strength-to-density ratio for use in a variety of oil and gas applications
+- Good strength-to-density ratio for use in a variety of applications

-3M™ Glass Bubbles H50/10000 are hollow glass microspheres with a typical density of 0.50 g/cc and an isostatic crush strength of 10,000 psi.
-These glass bubbles are designed for buoyancy and insulation in ultra-deep water applications for oil and gas drilling and coatings for subsea equipment.
-The bubbles produce strong, stable voids helping coatings achieve the necessary compressive strength.
+3M™ Glass Bubbles S32 are hollow glass microspheres with a typical density of 0.32 g/cc and an isostatic crush strength of 2,000 psi.
+These glass bubbles are designed for buoyancy and insulation in deep water applications in oil and gas drilling.
+When used in paint formulations, S32 can help reduce burnish and distortions.

 - Paints and coatings

 - Wet pipe flowline insulation